xiaoming-software/File2File-Desktop/README.md

 ### Overview

 File2File is a desktop application dedicated to peer-to-peer (P2P) file transfer, powered by a professional WebRPC P2P communication component.
 The project is **free and open source**, aiming to provide a reliable and extensible transfer experience.
+The current release emphasizes cross-platform support for **Windows, Linux ARM, Linux x86, and macOS**, with a connection success rate of up to **99.9%**.

 ### Screenshot